 AWS allows its users to configure their own virtual machines, use a pre-configured machine image, as well as customize their MIs using EC2 (Elastic Compute Cloud).
 There are plenty of options to choose from, with variables in terms of power, size, memory, as well as the number of VMs.

 Azure lets users choose a Virtual Hard Disk, which can then be used to create a VM.
 Users can pick between VHDs preconfigured by Microsoft or can opt to configure them on their own or using a third party.
 Whichever option they choose, they must specify the desired amount of cores and memory.

 AWS implements the S3 system (simple storage service) for object storage.
 In comparison with Azure’s solution, it runs longer, and offers plenty of documentation and tutorials for added ease of use, though block storage is also available – it can be either separate or attached to an instance.
-Data is archived using Glacier The temporary storage is destroyed when the particular instance is terminated.
+Data is archived using Glacier The temporary storage is destroyed when a particular instance is terminated.
 AWS also offers support for NoSQL and relational databases, as well as Big Data.

 Azure’s temporary storage happens through the D drive, block storage for VMs, while object storage occurs through Block Blobs and Files.
 Data is archived through storage cool and storage archive.
 Just like AWS, Azure supports relational databases, NoSQL, as well as Big Data by means of HDInsight and Azure Table.